dfsp-spirit/reproducible_science/git_intro/git_intro.md

 ## Some general tips

 Things you should do:

 * Separate data and code
 * Commit often (several times per day, after every major change).
 It does not hurt and it ensures you always have the latest version available, should you need to continue working on another machine.
-* write scripts in a machine-independent way
+* Write scripts in a machine-independent way

 Things you should **not** do:

 * Store credentials (passwords) in any Git repository
 * Store copyrighted material you do not own, personal data, or patient data of any kind in a public Git repository
 * Use git as a replacement for backups